E-Health/openmrs-module-patientportaltoolkit-pcchr/README.md

 	- mvn openmrs-sdk:run
 	- Import project to IDE as a maven project

+	- Login with admin/Admin123 at http://localhost:8080/openmrs
+	- Click on 'PHR Icon on homepage'

 ## How do I learn more and Contribute